Plants use nutrients they take up from the soil through their roots to grow, flower, and fruit.

 Understanding what your fruit trees need, and when, is essential for successful cropping.

 Let’s look at fruit tree fertilisers and how your fruit trees can benefit from the correct application, including:

 - How to apply fertiliser

 - The importance of PH

 Keeping plants healthy is about giving them what they need to grow.
-Water, light and nutrients are all essential for plant growth.
+Water, light and nutrients are all essential for citrus tree growth.

-Nutrients are provided from the soil itself and through the application of fertilisers that are specially formulated to provide plants with the essential elements they need to grow, flower and fruit.
+Nutrients are provided from the soil itself and through the application of fertilisers that are specially formulated to provide citrus trees with the essential elements they need to grow, flower and fruit.

 This is done by:

 - Adding organic material